Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 2023

-Thomas’s has acquired Atlantic House and Lytham House on St Albans Grove, Kensington, with a full refurbishment under way.
-Upon completion, in addition to their existing premises in St Alban’s Grove, Thomas’s Kensington Lower School on Victoria Road and the Preparatory School on Cottesmore Gardens will be unified within these historic buildings, which have been in educational use since 1870.
-The school will relocate to its new premises in September 2025.
+Thomas’s took ownership of Atlantic House and Lytham House on St Albans Grove, Kensington, and the buildings underwent a full refurbishment.
+Upon completion, Thomas’s transitioned from its long-standing premises on Victoria Road and Cottesmore Gardens, which had served as educational sites since 1870.
+The school relocated to its new site in November 2025.

 2025